 Depending on the nature and severity of your child’s learning disability, and inclusive school may be an option.
 An inclusive school is a regular school that has made a commitment to gearing part of its resources and curriculum to students with special needs.

 The degree to which special-needs students are integrated depends on the school’s philosophy.
 For example, at Montcrest School, in Toronto, Ontario, about 30 spots out of 300 are reserved for the Learning Disability Program, wherein students receive intensive instruction in general subjects and support in developing self-esteem, but participate along with regular students in physical education, drama and music classes.
-At the Robert Land Academy in Wellandport, Ontario, boys in Grades 6 to 12 learn in a highly structured motivational learning environment—an ideal format, as most have concentration and attitude difficulties and some have ADD, ADHD, or learning disabilities.
+At the Robert Land Academy in Wellandport, Ontario, boys in Grades 6 to 12 learn in a highly structured motivational learning environment—an ideal format, as most have concentration and attitude difficulties and some have ADD, ADHD, or learning.

 There are many things to take into account to determine a good fit at an inclusive school.